The fourth planet in our solar system, Mars, is often seen as a yellow-orange star in our night skies.

 |February 19, 2027||63 million miles (101 million km)||-1.2||Leo|

 |March 25, 2029||60 million miles (96.5 million km)||-1.3||Virgo|

 The fact that both Earth and Mars orbit in elliptical orbits indicates that there will be changes in them over time.
 The closest approach of the two planets was in 2018, when it was as close as 35.8 million miles, a distance that it will not repeat until September 2035.

 Opposition is the best time to see Mars from your backyard.
-Use a suitable planetary telescope and look to its surface, through the almost non-existent Martian atmosphere, to spy its largest features.
+Use a suitable planetary telescope and look to its surface, through the almost non-existent Martian atmosphere, to spy Mars’ major surface features.

 Mars’ Furthest Distance From the Sun